June - September

 The UK’s business programme will focus on strengthening UK-Kazakhstan relations in the oil, gas and mining sectors as well as infrastructure and technology.
 The UK is the first country to propose an end date to using unabated coal and believes that a range of energy sources such as nuclear, offshore wind and shale gas have roles to play in the low-carbon energy mix.
 The UK is one of the best places in the world to invest in renewable energy as well as being widely regarded as technology leaders and innovators in the fields of oil and gas.
 In mining solutions, the UK has an unrivalled range expertise, products and services.

-Here are just a few of the highlights – full programme details can be found here (insert link to Programme page):
+Here are just a few of the highlights – full programme details can be found here

 • June – UK National Day with the London Contemporary Ballet Theatre plus UK street performance and music across the Expo site; British Council's 'City Nomads' exhibition opens on 23rd June at the National Museum and runs until end of August.